jborichevskiy/up-and-to-the-right/content/posts/a-proposal.md

 {{<figure src="/meme.jpg" position="center">}}

 Enough waffling.
 I want to write.
 And I want to write with my friends.
 So I’m inviting y’all along with me on this journey.
-If you're interested, holler.
+If you're interested, holler at [hi@jon.bo](mailto:hi@jon.bo).